Sync (opens in new tab) is a well-rounded provider of cloud storage services, which offers full end-to-end encryption to secure all your stored data.

 Further reading on cloud storage

-Our guide to the best apps to share files securely outlines the top picks for secure file sharing, and we've also got guides focusing on the best cloud storage, the best cloud storage for business, the best free cloud storage, and the best cloud storage for photos.
+Our guide to the best apps to share files securely (opens in new tab) outlines the top picks for secure file sharing, and we've also got guides focusing on the best cloud storage for business (opens in new tab), the best free cloud storage (opens in new tab), and the best cloud storage for photos (opens in new tab).